microchip-pic-avr-examples/pic16f56q71-audio-light-show-mplab-mcc/README.md

 Notable parts in each of the section of the board:

+## Analog In
-**Analog In:** The [MSGEQ7](https://www.sparkfun.com/products/10468) extracts the amplitudes of seven frequency bands from an audio signal to be displayed.
+ The [MSGEQ7](https://www.sparkfun.com/products/10468) extracts the amplitudes of seven frequency bands from an audio signal to be displayed.

+## PIC18-Q71
-**PIC18-Q71:** The [PIC18-Q71](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/pic-mcus/pic18-q71) drives and reads the MSGEQ7 output by first matching the analog impedance using its on-chip OPA as a unity gain buffer, then sampling the signal using its ADC.
+The [PIC18-Q71](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/pic-mcus/pic18-q71) drives and reads the MSGEQ7 output by first matching the analog impedance using its on-chip OPA as a unity gain buffer, then sampling the signal using its ADC.
 It then sends out lighting data to each of the receiver nodes over DMX.

+## 48 to 5V
-**48 to 5V:** The [MIC28517](https://www.microchip.com/en-us/product/mic28517) was chosen since it can handle the 48V requirements of PoE while providing up to 8A.
+The [MIC28517](https://www.microchip.com/en-us/product/mic28517) was chosen since it can handle the 48V requirements of PoE while providing up to 8A.
 Each receiver node needs up to 1.5A for the WS2812 LEDs, so this chip gives us plenty of overhead.

+## SP485
-**SP485:** This chip converts the outgoing DMX signal into a differential pair (RS-485) for increased signal distance (U3 on schematic).
+This chip converts the outgoing DMX signal into a differential pair (RS-485) for increased signal distance (U3 on schematic).

 ### The Receivers
-The receiver [Bill of Materials](./PCBs/DMX%20Receiver/dmxRx.csv) and [board files](./PCBs/DMX%20Receiver/dmxRx-v2Outputs.zip) are included in the repo above.
+The receiver [Bill of Materials](./PCBs/DMX%20Receiver/dmxRx.csv) and [board files](./PCBs/DMX%20Receiver/dmxRx-v2Outputs.zip) are included in this repository.
 The receivers function the same as in the prototype, but have Ethernet connectors on either side pass through the power and DMX signals to continue the daisy chain.
 The PIC18-Q71 on each receiver takes the DMX data in and then appropriately drives the WS2812 LEDs using its CIPs.
 Each receiver is programmed using a PICkit™ 5 programmer, as opposed to the on-board PKOB programmer on the Curiosity Nanos used during development.

 ![RX Board Unpopulated](./images/rx_board.png)
 ![RX Board Populated](./images/rx_pcb.png)